Growing Hot Peppers

 Tips for growing hot peppers

-- Never plant peppers until the weather has sufficiently warmed in the spring.
+• Never transplant peppers until the weather has sufficiently warmed in the spring.
 Cooler weather will stunt the growth, and cold weather, even when it is not frosty, could kill your pepper.
-Wait until the weather has warmed CONSISTENTLY to above 60 degrees.
+Wait until the weather has warmed consistently to above 60 degrees.
 (Because of the long growing season for hot peppers, this means you almost always have to start your seedlings indoors)

-- I always use a small plant support for my peppers.
-This allows me to put a wind block over each individual plant in the spring, and also supports the branches after the plant has gotten large.
-Plants with bigger peppers will need the supports, but even smaller peppers can use the cages as protection during blustery weather. make sure to remove the wind block once the peppers start to flower, as they are often wind-pollinated.
+• I always use a small plant support for my peppers.
+This allows me to put a wind block over each individual plant in the spring.
+The plant support also supports the branches after the plant has gotten larger.
+Plants with bigger peppers will need the supports, but even smaller peppers can use the cages as protection during blustery weather.
+You’ll want to remove the wind block once the peppers start to flower, as they are often wind-pollinated.

-- After the peppers are about 8 inches tall, add high phosphorus fertilizer (‘Superbloom’).
-Peppers don’t need a whole lot of fertilization, so apply in moderation. however you do want to encourage more flowers on pepper plants, so a little phosphorus is good.
+• After the peppers are about 8 inches tall, add high phosphorus fertilizer.
+Peppers don’t need a whole lot of fertilization, so apply in moderation.
+But you do want to encourage more flowers on pepper plants, so a little phosphorus is good.

 Tips for adjusting the heat of your peppers